In this article, we take a look at Er Whey’s journey from a non-coder to becoming a full-fledged developer.

 Still, I told myself that I’d give it my all.
 I repeated that mantra whenever I hit a coding obstacle, whenever I started comparing myself with the quick learners in class, or when I just couldn’t wrap my head around a concept.

 Fortunately, my persistence paid off.
-Not only would I graduate the bootcamp, I’d also be recommended by my mentor to become a software developer for NEXT Academy.
+Not only would I graduate from the bootcamp, but I’d also be recommended by my mentor to become a software developer for NEXT Academy.

 A Day In The Life